ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-and-publishing-npm-module.md

 const SPACE = /(?<SPACE>\s+)/;
 ```

-Observe the `require`: no path is specified like if it were in production mode.
+Observe that no path is specified in the `require`.
+Just like if it were in production mode.

 Now we can run the program: